coreinfrastructure/best-practices-badge/doc/criteria.md

 *OSS license*

 - <a name="oss_license"></a> The software MUST be licensed as OSS.
-  Examples of OSS licenses include the [CC0](http://creativecommons.org/publicdomain/zero/1.0/), [MIT](https://opensource.org/licenses/MIT),
+  Examples of such licenses include the [CC0](http://creativecommons.org/publicdomain/zero/1.0/), [MIT](https://opensource.org/licenses/MIT),
   [BSD 2-clause](https://opensource.org/licenses/BSD-2-Clause),